-Most often, this is the result of mismatched or undefined client expectations.
-This is a common issue when projects are rushed into or when an agency wants the work so badly that they don't want to cause doubt in the client's mind by asking too many questions.
+The common issue when projects are rushed into or when an agency wants the work so badly that they don't want to cause doubt in the client's mind by asking too many questions.
 A defined, repeatable onboarding process can solve many of the issues that cause client expectations to go unchecked, but there are also a few practical tips for managing and setting expectations so that both parties are on the same page.

 - Set goals, and point to these goals during every single conversation

 - Create a detailed plan for all projects

 - Be upfront about any changes to shared plans

 - Set expectations about how your agency functions